bor1e/os/README.md

 # todo:
-- added link column to courses
-- add facebook to teacher
+- refactor teacher table and course table, so that a course has a teacher